lambdastack/lambdastack/docs/home/howto/CLUSTER.md

     ```yaml
     admin_user:
-      key_path: /path/to/your/ssh/keys
+      key_path: /keys/ssh/lambdastack/id_rsa
       name: user_name
     ```

     Here you should specify the path to the SSH keys and the admin user name which will be used by Ansible to provision the cluster machines.

-    On `Azure` the name you specify will be configured as the admin name on the VM's.

     For `AWS` the admin name is already specified and is dependent on the Linux distro image you are using for the VM's:

     - Username for Ubuntu Server: `ubuntu`
     - Username for Redhat: `ec2-user`

+    On `Azure` the name you specify will be configured as the admin name on the VM's.

+    On `GCP-WIP` the name you specify will be configured as the admin name on the VM's.

 3. Set up the cloud specific data: